softchris/golang-book/02-data-types/04-interfaces/README.md

 ### Implement `Square`

-To really see the power in what we just created, lets create another struct `Square` and have it implement `Shape`:
+To see the power in what we just created, let's create another struct `Square` and have it implement `Shape`:

 ```go
 type Square struct {